Logo Text Blaze

 Examples up to this point have been looking at the contents of websites.
 Another common use-case is to have a snippet perform different actions based on the URL where the snippet is used.

-Like the previous examples, doing this uses the if/else command with the website command inside of it.
+Like the previous examples, doing this uses the {if} command with the {site} command inside of it.

 This time, we’ll instead use the website URL option for the website command.
 Depending on your use, you may want to use the website path or website domain option instead.